shapeoko/Docs/content/wiring.md

 ## Option #2 - Terminal Blocks

 This is the terminal block method.
 This method is pretty easy, but requires that you make some preparations **WHILE** you are assembling the machine.
+It is best suited for machines which will be scaled up dramatically in size, or for motors which have short leads.

 ###You will need the following tools and parts to complete this option